How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Cleaning Tips

-Regular Cleaning: Clean fan blades regularly with a soft cloth or duster to prevent dust build-up.
+Regular Cleaning: To keep dust from piling up, wipe down the fan blades often with a soft cloth or duster.

 Balancing Issues